EUMHC/bb2/README.md

 presented, called The BuzzBot, successfully assigns 'covering teams' to fixtures based on set assumptions and constraints.

+## How it works

+When the program is run:
+1. It downloads the latest version of the club's fixtures from the Fixtures Google Sheet document.
+2. It processes the raw fixtures data and assigns the best covering team based on the Constraints, Heuristics, and Assumptions detailed below.
+3. It writes the fixtures and their covering teams to the 'Assignments' sheet in the Fixtures Google Sheet document in the traditional 'fixtures umpiring combo doc' style.

+Current benchmark performance is *6.76 seconds* of total runtime for ~60 fixtures.
+Blazingly fast (sorta)!

 ## Constraints, Heuristics, and Assumptions

 ### Heuristic: **GreedyFair** - Uniform assignment based on Team Ranking and Umpiring Ability